Rider Essentials & Rest Stops

 Riders are encouraged to carry medical cards/health insurance information with them at all times in case of emergency.
-If a rider requires transportation to a local hospital, payment for such transportation and sugsequent care is their financial responsibility.
+If a rider requires transportation to a local hospital, payment for such transportation and subsequent care is their financial responsibility.

-Rest Stop 3- Republic, Mile 41.5, Medical Aid Sation
+Rest Stop 3- Mercy Clinic-Willard, Mile 32.5, Boiled Potatoes, Medical Aid Station

-Rest Stop 4- Willard, Mile 63.5, Medical Aid Station
+Rest Stop 6- Mercy Clinic-Nixa, Mile 67.4, Bass Pro Shops Cookies, Medical Aid Station

-Helmets must be worn by all riders at all times.
+Helmets must be worn by all riders, at all times.

 Alcohol will not be allowed on the course.
 There will be beer at the finish line for all those who are 21 years of age.

 Hydration is critical no matter the riding conditions.
-Appropriate beverages are available at each rest stop but riders are encouraged to carry their own drinks as well.
+Appropriate beverages are available at each rest stop, but riders are encouraged to carry their own drinks as well.